Best Of: How to Plan Out 30 Days of Your Social Media Content in One Hour or Less

 Sharing a variety of posts on social media helps keep your feed interesting and more importantly, it keeps your audience engaged and coming back for more.
 Think about the people you follow and why you follow them.
-It gets boring to see the same types of posts on a feed over and over again, so you want to keep it interesting by mixing it up (video, carousels, static images, photos of you, animated graphics, etc.)
+We get bored if we see the same types of posts on a feed over and over again, so you want to keep it interesting.

 - Awareness & Nurture – This is where people become aware of who you are and get to know, like and trust you.
 These posts can be informational or inspirational.
 These can also be posts that are humorous and relatable in some way.

 - Lead generation – Turning followers into subscribers by sharing your lead magnets (free offers).